-Flood waters can destroy the land, washing away roads, bridges, railway tracks and buildings.
-Crops can be ruined and livestock drowned.
+Flood waters can destroy the land.
+They can wash away roads, bridges, railway tracks and buildings.
+They can ruin crops and drown livestock.
 Lives are also at risk, particularly in flash floods.

 Floods are one of New Zealand’s most frequent emergency events.
 They happen when storms and heavy rain make rivers overflow their banks or drainage systems overflow into the streets.

 Normal rainfall soaks into the soil, is taken up by trees and plants, and runs off the land to form our streams and rivers.
-Floods happen when there is too much water and the run-off is too much to be carried by the rivers.
+Floods happen when there is too much water and the run-off is too much for rivers to carry.

 There are four main types of flood:

-Flood waters can destroy the land and wash away or damage roads, bridges, railway tracks and buildings.
-Crops can be flooded and livestock drowned.
-People have to take care and be prepared, particularly in flash floods where fast-flowing water filled with debris can sweep people away.
-The waters can even be strong enough to pick up vehicles.
+Flood waters can destroy the land.
+They can wash away or damage roads, bridges, railway tracks and buildings.
+They can ruin crops and drown livestock.
+People have to take care and prepare.
+Particularly in flash floods where fast-flowing water filled with debris can sweep people away.

 After a major flood there will be a lot of damage and pollution to clean up.
 It may take months or years to recover.